-The Yorktown Civic Association is collection data about the frequent accidents at the intersection of N Harrison Street and 26th Street N. YCA is working with Arlington County to address this intersection, but the solutions by the County have proven so far insufficient to improve the safety for pedestrians and drivers.
+The Yorktown Civic Association is collecting data about the frequent accidents at the intersection of N Harrison Street and 26th Street N. YCA is working with Arlington County to address this intersection, but the solutions by the County, so far, have proven insufficient to improve the safety for pedestrians and drivers.

 Minutes of the May 4, 2022 Yorktown Civic Association General Membership Meeting